How can coaching or psychotherapy help you as a Highly Sensitive Person [an HSP]?

 You may have been described by some of the following words which can be accurate for HSP’s some of the time but by no means describes who you are.
 Those using these words may be applying them to a particular behaviour that they are observing at any one time but the description is certainly not who you are… So here we go… you may be described as shy, odd, timid, sensitive, over sensitive, off the scale sensitive, a wuss, wimpy, nervous, needy, a child [when you’re not], scared, introverted, quiet, queer, gay.

-Sadly, there are many other words that can also describe you that others do not observe because they get fixed on a particular aspect of your behaviour… These are… loyal, hugely observant, emotionally intelligent, bright, clever, always strive for perfection, like to do things well, interested and interesting, creative, imaginative, you have a wide vision and by that I mean you can take a situation and see where it could go and what could happen, you have an awareness of yourself and others and there are very few times when you actually stop thinking and get peace inside of your head!
+There are many other words that also describe you that others do not observe because they get fixed on a particular negative aspect of your behaviour… These positives are… loyal, hugely observant, emotionally intelligent, bright, clever, always strive for perfection, like to do things well, interested and interesting, creative, imaginative, you have a wide vision and by that I mean you can take a situation and see where it could go and what could happen.
+You have an awareness of yourself and others and there are very few times when you actually stop thinking and get peace inside of your head!

 The benefits and the difficulties